-It’s important to note that I am not someone who is obsessed by getting the latest “gadget” because I’m not much of a consumer, though I might if it were transcendent in some functionality) – because my interest in technology is deeper; I am interested in new ways of doing things, new processes, new inventions, new machines, new science, new thinking.
+I am not particularly obsessed by getting the latest “gadget” because I’m not much of a consumer, though I might if it were obviously transcendent in some functionality.
+My interest in technology is richer; I am interested in new ways of doing things, new processes, new inventions, new machines, new science, new thinking.
 I read several scientific journals, follow several technology news-streams, and I’m also lucky to know many other technologists, designers and developers.

 My technology and computing history

 My own interest in technology, through the lens of computing at least, came as a small child with the arrival of our Sinclair Spectrum 48k -many weeks of my childhood were spent tapping away at the rubber keys, entering thousands of lines of code to build games (and store them on cassette) from the glorious magazines of the period.
 This interest continued in to Acorn machines, including their BBC range of computers that dominated classroom computing in the 1980s and were a successful-catalyst for thousands of youngsters to form computing interests.
 I then bought my first Commodore Amiga, then my second, then my third – on which I also developed an understanding of graphics.
 I also became the first student at school to attend with a “laptop” – a Psion MC400, cementing a reputation as a geek for sure.

-At about the same age I became a CB radio enthusiast, with my own CB radio and antenna in the loft of our family home – that feeling of talking to new people, at a distance, and at no cost – was utterly magical and addictive, I mention this now – because that passion for connecting with people from all over the world would continue to grow.
+At about the same age I became a citizens band (CB) radio enthusiast, with my own radio and antenna in the loft of our home – that feeling of talking to new people, at a distance, and at no cost – was utterly magical and addictive, I mention this now – because that passion for connecting with people from all over the world would continue to grow.